 The problem with billback pricing

-No matter what a provider might tell you, there is no billback advantage for merchants as the pricing structure favors processors over anyone else.
+That’s why many merchants avoid billback pricing and switch to a processor that provides the clearest pricing available.
+No matter what a credit card payment services provider might tell you, there’s no billback advantage for merchants as the pricing structure favors processors over anyone else.

 Contact Sekure Payment Experts to receive the most transparent pricing structure available.